 “Why doesn’t Syspeace let me block based on country?”

-The geographical blocking of Syspeace 3.0, however, let you set up Country rules, describing which countries that you do not want to allow access to and Syspeace will take action after any failed login attempt.
+The geographical blocking of Syspeace 3.0, however, let you set up Country rules, describing which countries you do not want to allow access to and Syspeace will take action after any failed login attempt.

 As an example, if you set up a Country rule to block Sweden, it does not mean that all of Sweden is blocked from the start.
 This is not a blacklist.
-But with Geographical blocking, the people logging in from Sweden gets less leniency.
+But with Geographical blocking, the people logging in from Sweden get less leniency.

 By placing a country in a Country rule, you are saying that there are no legitimate users and no legitimate traffic expected from this country, and you give Syspeace instructions to act immediately.